 While agile performance management might sound similar to conventional PM, those similarities are only superficial.
 It is a very different system, although the ultimate purpose – improvement of performance within an organization’s teams and employees – is the same.

-Agile performance management is a collaborative, ongoing practice that focuses on feedback and development.
-With conventional performance management, leaders ultimately tend to focus on employee shortcomings and failures, which taints everything with negative connotations.
-An agile approach changes the paradigm by focusing on both shortcomings and achievements to create a more holistic picture of employee performance.
+Agile performance management is a collaborative, ongoing practice focusing on feedback and development.
+With conventional performance management, leaders tend to focus on employee shortcomings and failures, taints everything with negative connotations.
+An agile approach changes the paradigm by focusing on weaknesses and achievements to create a more holistic picture of employee performance.

 Within agile performance management, three key aspects play central roles.
 These are:

-The point here is to bridge the gap that usually exists between goal setting and performance evaluations.
+The point is to bridge the gap between goal setting and performance evaluations.

 The Features of Agile Performance Management

-To really understand the benefits that agile performance management can deliver, you need to know a bit more about the various features here.
+To understand the benefits of agile performance management, you need to know more about the various features here.
 They are broken down into four distinct sections.

 Ongoing Conversations Surrounding Performance

-With conventional performance management, there is only a discussion about employee performance once or perhaps twice per year.
+With conventional performance management, there is only a discussion about employee performance once or twice yearly.
 That’s far too little for anyone to make actionable changes.
-With agile performance management, the discussion occurs regularly.
-Not only that but the format of the situation changes.
+With agile performance management, the debate occurs regularly.
+Not only that, but the format of the situation has changed.
 Rather than being a one-way flow of information from a superior to a subordinate, it becomes more of an equal conversation with natural give and takes from both sides.

-The result is that it becomes easier to stop unwanted behaviors quickly and simpler to set goals for improvement and monitor those changes.
-There is also the fact that employees are encouraged to provide feedback to managers, ensuring that their thoughts, experiences, and frustrations are known and that managers have the opportunity to improve, as well.
+The result is that it becomes more uncomplicated to stop unwanted behaviors quickly and more straightforward to set goals for improvement and monitor those changes.
+There is also the fact that employees are encouraged to provide feedback to managers, ensuring that their thoughts, experiences, and frustrations are known and that managers have the opportunity to improve.
 It comes down to two-way information sharing.

 Peer-Based Feedback